manjunath5496/Beginner-C-Exercises/README.md

 ### **Question:**

-> ***Write a program that prints a sequence from 1 to a given integer, inserts a plus sign between these numbers, and then removes the plus sign at the end of the sequence..***
+> ***Write a program that prints a sequence from 1 to a given integer, inserts a plus sign between these numbers, and then removes the plus sign at the end of the sequence.***

 ----------------------------------------